 Most government documents in print are shelved along with the general library collection, using Library of Congress classification.
 Government documents on microfiche, including most Congressional materials, and a very small number of print items, are classified using SuDoc Classification and shelved in or near the Government Documents/Microforms Reading Room.

 For additional tips on accessing and using the collection, see our FAQ page.

 A number of government documents received through the Federal Depository Library Program, especially Census data, are housed at Mullen Library, the main library at The Catholic University of America.
 Contact Anne Lesher for government documents inquiries at 202-319-5068, email@example.com.

 The Regional Depository library for the area is the University of Maryland's McKeldin Library in College Park, As a regional depository, the McKeldin Library receives all the government documents available in the Depository Library Program.
 The general phone number of McKeldin Library is (301) 405-9165.
 If you need help during evenings or weekends, please contact McKeldin Library's Information & Research Services Desk at (301) 405-9075.

-Members of the public are welcome to use depository materials in the Kathryn J. DuFour Law Library during regular operating hours, in accordance with with the library's Access policy, Rules for library use and Visitor guidelines.
+Members of the public are welcome to use the US Federal Library Depository Program collection in the Kathryn J. DuFour Law Library during regular operating hours, in accordance with with the library's Access policy, Rules for library use and Visitor guidelines.